 In marketing, social media is used by marketers to build brand awareness and build a brand identity.
 You can leverage these popular channels to help your landscaping business establish its identity.
 To do so, post relevant content to social media including YouTube and you can turn your followers into clients.
 Be sure to ask them to “like” your content.

 In addition to the points above, there are numerous points to consider to promote your landscaping business.
-If you need help promoting your landscaping business, contact us to arrange a free strategy session.
+If you need help promoting your landscaping business or marketing your tree service business, contact us to arrange a free strategy session.